bkoi/dragonsdaughter-MS2-Game-of-Thrones/README.md

         ![Contrast checker one](./assets/tests/contrast-checker-one.png) I intended to use this combination for the main page, pop-ups and instructions.
         &nbsp;

-        I also liked the effect of using #BACFEO on buttons and juxaposing it with #081D3A when used as text color or on the footer.
+        I also liked the effect of using #BACFEO and #375168 on buttons, juxtaposing it with #081D3A when used as text color or on the footer.
         &nbsp;

         ![Contrast checker two](./assets/tests/contrast-checker-two.png)